 The SCR is reported on a quarterly basis and proxies are made on both a monthly and weekly basis.
 The internal minimum solvency ratio for a.s.r. life as formulated in the risk appetite statement is 120%.
 The lower limit solvency target is 140%.
 The management threshold level for the solvency ratio is above 160%.
-The solvency ratio stood at 186% at 31 December 2021, which was comfortably above the internal requirement of 120% and the management threshold level of 160%.
+The solvency ratio stood at 168% at 31 December 2022, which was comfortably above the internal requirement of 120% and the management threshold level of 160%.
+Note that the ratio of 168% is presented after deduction of a planned dividend upstream to a.s.r.
+Group.
+This differs from previous years when no planned dividends were foreseen and taken into account.
+Excluding the deduction of the planned dividend upstream the ratio stood at 186%.